fronzbot/fronzbot.github.io/_posts/2017-09-22-diy-heart-rate-monitor-using-your-smartphone.md

 ```
 `> Estimated Heartrate: 69.1 bpm`

 And we've got our heart-rate!
-We can also plot the FFT to see what this looks like, spectrally.
+We can also plot the FFT to see what this looks like in the frequency domain.

 ```python
 plt.figure(figsize=(16,9))